fiftysixcrypto/Ethereum-Developer-Resources/README.md

 # Ethereum Developer Resources

-A collection of some of the best free lists and walkthroughs on the web to learn how to become a full-fledged Ethereum/Solidity developer.
+A collection of Etherem/Solidity developer focused smart contracts, information, learning resources, and more.

 Pull requests and support are highly welcome.
-If you’d like to see your content here, reach out.
+If you’d like to see your content/contracts here, reach out.

 ---